dawsonjon/FPGA-TX/README.md

 between a strong positive signal when in phase, a strong negative signal when in anti phase, and quiet periods when out of phase.

-There seemed to be too possible solutions at this stage, either to find some way of locking the phase of the local oscillator to the carrier, to generate a second signal 90 degrees out of phase with the first, and to calculate the absolute magnitude of the in-phase and in-quadrature channels.
+There seemed to be two possible solutions at this stage, either to find some way of locking the phase of the local oscillator to the carrier, to generate a second signal 90 degrees out of phase with the first, and to calculate the absolute magnitude of the in-phase and in-quadrature channels.
 The second